 - Percy Thomson Gallery

-Taranaki museums
+Other Taranaki museums

 - Tawhiti Museum, Hawera

 This unassuming museum is one of the best museums in New Zealand.
 Jeff and I were captivated by the meticulously detailed dioramas and life-sized exhibits depicting scenes from the past, including a large Maori Pa, intertribal wars, Māori Land Wars, and industrial, transportation, and agricultural development in the area.
-A labour of love, as its creator, Nigel Ogle, hand-made all the dioramas in an on-site workshop. - Traders and Whalers, Hawera
+A labour of love, as its creator, Nigel Ogle, hand-made all the dioramas in a fascinating on-site workshop. - Traders and Whalers, Hawera

 A seamless blend of heritage and innovation, this family-friendly museum has plenty of hands-on, engaging exhibits on Taranaki’s history, art, and science and an extensive collection of Māori carvings.
 The building also houses a library and iSite, where we booked an amazing historical walking tour of New Plymouth.
 (This tour is one of our top recommendations of things to do in Taranaki) - Taranaki Pioneer Village

 An opportunity to step back in time, explore the historic buildings, and get a glimpse of life in Taranaki’s early days.
 From the blacksmith’s shop to the old-school printing press, this living museum offers a unique experience.
-(We didn’t go here).
+(We didn’t visit here).

 Things to do in Mt Taranaki (Taranaki Maunga)